Caution | Mandatory Outdoor Water Restrictions

 Why does construction take so long?

-Phase 1 of the Green Line LRT is the largest infrastructure investment in our city’s history.
-This is a megaproject and requires the construction of stations, tracks, a tunnel under downtown Calgary, multiple bridges and elevated guideways, a maintenance and storage facility for Light Rail Vehicles (LRVs), Park and Ride facilities and much more.
+Phase 1 of Green Line is the largest infrastructure investment in Calgary’s history.
+It is a megaproject and requires the construction of stations, tracks, multiple bridges and elevated guideways, a maintenance and storage facility for Light Rail Vehicles (LRVs), Park and Ride facilities and much more.

-• The first leg of Calgary’s LRT system spanned 12.5 km from Anderson to Downtown with 16 stations and took four years to construct.
+• The first leg of Calgary’s LRT system spanned 12.5 kilometres from Anderson Station in the south to downtown with 16 stations and took four years to construct.

-• The West LRT expansion from Downtown to 69 Street Station included 8.2 km of track, six stations, and took three years to construct.
+• The West LRT expansion from downtown to 69 Street Station spanned 8.2 kilometres of track, with six stations and took three years to construct.

 Who is building the Green Line?